jordanaston/T2A2_vinyl_data_API/readme.md

 **Method: GET**

 - Arguments: None
-- Description: A route that allows an admin to get all tracks from the datbase
+- Description: A route that allows an admin to get all tracks from the database
 - Authentication: JWT Required
 - Authorization: Bearer Token (admin)